Country Profiles

 The focus on government-to-government support for SRH/FP

 Bilateral support for SRH/FP increased with the roll-out of the ‘She Decides’-SRHR programmes in Belgium’s partner countries, channelled mainly through government-to-government.
-Belgian’s support for SRH/FP through this stream amounted to 15.6 million Euros in 2023, after reaching a peak of 20 million in the two previous years.
-This is due to the end of some of the She Decides’-SRHR programmes.
+Belgian’s support for SRH/FP through this stream amounted to 17 million Euros in 2024 and, even though several of these programmes are coming to an end, they still represented almost half of the country’s total spending on SRH/FP.
+Overall support to this agenda in 2024 amounted to 38 million Euros, which is 23% less than in the previous year.

 Sustained multilateral support for SRHR